 How do you get employees to do their jobs?
 How do you encourage a worker to hit key goals and objectives?
 How do you ensure that your team is motivated to push harder and achieve more?
 In the past, this involved what’s called the “carrot and stick” approach.

-- Carrot – The carrot was a reward, something that the employee wanted or valued.
+- Carrot – The carrot was a reward that the employee wanted or valued.
 It might have been a bonus, a little more paid time off, or something else, but it was usually monetary and, most often, a raise given after a formal performance review.

 - Stick – The stick was the other part of the equation, a punitive measure designed to spur performance and motivation even if the reward was not enough to keep a team moving forward.

-This process – reward on the in one hand and punitive measures in the other – was the primary way that employees were motivated to improve their performance once upon a time.
-“Do this and you’ll receive this delicious carrot!
+This process – reward on the one hand and punitive measures on the other – was the primary way that employees were motivated to improve their performance once a time.
+“Do this, and you’ll receive this delicious carrot!
 Don’t do it, and you’ll be sorry,” was the mindset.